 All Day Sickness and It Isn’t Doesn’t Only Happen in the First Trimester

 Whoever decided to call it morning sickness, lied to us.
-I remember that I was constantly nauseated with all three of my pregnancies.
+I remember that I was constantly nauseated during all three of my pregnancies.
 Sometimes it would hit like a ton of bricks in the morning.
 But more often than not, I would get queasy throughout the day.
+It was the most annoying pregnancy ailments that I dealt with in all three of my pregnancies.

 Pregnancy rhinitis is a common ailment during pregnancy.
 Women that typically have problems with seasonal allergies or asthma, usually experience this ailment and it generally lasts the entire pregnancy.
 Once you deliver the baby, the symptoms usually disappear.

-Talk to your doctor if you notice constant congestion for several weeks to rule out an infection or alternative cause for your symptoms.
+Talk to your doctor if you notice constant congestion, the pregnancy ailments that you could mistake for sinus problems, for several weeks to rule out an infection or alternative cause for your symptoms.
 Here is a list of symptoms of pregnancy rhinitis:

 - congestion which often causes difficulty breathing and sleeping at night